-The TER is the annualised percentage of the Fund's average assets under management that has been used to pay the Fund's actual expenses over the past one- and three-year periods.
+The TER is the annualised percentage of the Fund's average assets under management that has been used to pay the Fund's actual expenses over the past one- and three- year periods.
 The TER includes the annual management fees that have been charged (both the fee at benchmark and any performance component charged) and other expenses like audit fees.
 Transaction costs (including brokerage, securities transfer tax and investor protection levies where applicable) are shown separately.
 Transaction costs are necessary costs in administering the Fund and impact Fund returns.
 They should not be considered in isolation as returns may be impacted by many other factors over time, including market returns, the type of fund, the investment decisions of the Investment Manager and the TER.
 Since Fund returns are quoted after the deduction of these expenses, the TER and transaction costs should not be deducted again from published returns.
 As collective investment scheme expenses vary, the current TER cannot be used as an indication of future TERs.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
-Instead, when investing, the investment objective of the Fund.
-The TER and other funds' TERs should then be used to evaluate whether the Fund performance of fers value for money.
+Instead, when investing, the investment objective of the Fund should be aligned with the investros's objective and compared against the performance of the Fund.
+The TER and other funds 'TERs should then be used to evaluate whether the Fund performance offers value for money.
 The sum of the TER and transaction costs is shown as the total investment charge (TIC).